Algebro-geometrical orientifolds and IR dualities: Background material: toric geometry and orientifold

-The I scenario orientifold occurs when the pre and post orientifold $R$-charges of the theories are the same and the central charge post orientifold is half of that pre orientifold:
+The scenario I orientifold occurs when the pre and post orientifold $R$-charges of the theories are the same and the central charge post orientifold is half of that pre orientifold:

 The Calabi-Yau cone describing the theory before and after the orientifold is then the same but with different volume due to the orientifold action.
+Moreover, due the $c$-theorem in $4D$, according to which $a_{IR}<a_{UV}$, scenario I orientifolds lead to the IR regimes of the theory.